Digital Governance Challenges: The Digital Divide and Government Infrastructure Limitations in Sri Lanka

 Abstract

-Purpose: This study aims to examine the challenges of digital governance in Sri Lanka, with a particular focus on the digital divide and government infrastructure limitations.
-It seeks to understand how structural, institutional, and socio-cultural factors shape the effectiveness and inclusivity of digital governance initiatives in a developing country context.
+Purpose: This study examines the challenges affecting digital governance effectiveness in Sri Lanka, focusing on digital access inequality, digital literacy, and government infrastructure limitations.
+The research aims to determine how these factors influence the effectiveness of digital governance initiatives and public service delivery.

 References